 key counter: A 256-bit (32-octet) counter that is used in the pseudorandom function (PRF) to generate initialization vectors (IVs).
 There is a single key counter per station (STA) that is global to that STA.

-key data encapsulation (KDE): A format for data other than elements in the EAPOL-Key Data field.
+key data encapsulation: [KDE] A format for data other than elements in the EAPOL-Key Data field.

 key management service: A service to distribute and manage cryptographic keys within a robust security network (RSN).